 Girls worldwide are less likely to complete their education than boys.
 Girls are more likely to earn less, have poor health, and live in poverty.
 Girls are often overlooked and are often less empowered to fulfill their potential.
 Growing up without education hinders girls’ future life choices and their ability to break the cycle of poverty, and means that they are more exposed to risky situations and people who exploit their vulnerability.

-However, we believe that entire communities need to be supported and encouraged to support girls in order to create a more equal society.
+We believe that entire communities need to be supported and encouraged to support girls in order to create a more equal society.
 It’s not easy to be a teenager whether male or female and being a teenager growing up in the slums of Kampala brings with it even more challenges.
-This is why in 2015 we re-launched the Vulnerable Girls Project as the ‘Teens Project’ to include working with teenage boys as well as girls.
-We provide counselling for girls and boys who have been abused, neglected or need support in any way.
-We give teens a safe space to discuss ideas, ask difficult questions, and receive emotional support, advice and practical help.
-We also run an annual Teens Conference to empower and support these young people, and publish a bi-monthly magazine with stories, articles and poems written by teens who are part of this project.
+This is why we also work with teenage boys as well as girls.